graphics-and-imaging-lab/material-appearance-similarity/README.md

 ...
 ```

-Then, get the embeddings for the downloaded images
+Then, get the feature vectors for the downloaded images
 ```bash
 python3 get_embs.py
 ```

 ### Generate UMAP plot

-We can visualize the embeddings generated for the images using dimensionality reduction algorithms like UMAP.
+We can visualize the feature vectors generated for the images using dimensionality reduction algorithms like UMAP.
-First we set the path of the embeddings inside `plot_umap.py`.
+First we set the path of the feature vectors inside `plot_umap.py`.
 ```python
 embs_path = './embs.mat'
 ```